SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 Targets and Indicators were found from the UN Department of Economic and Social Affairs website <a href="#f1">(UN DESA, 2025)</a>.

 Acronyms used:
+- UN: United Nations
 - UN DESA: UN Department of Economic and Social Affairs
+- ILO: International Labour Organisation

 In many of the strings we use `"*womens" OR "*womans"` - this will also find results with "women's" and "woman's" in the current WOS search functionality.

+### General interpretation note

+When interpreting this SDG and deciding the scope of research that we should aim to cover, we had to interpret who is covered by the targets.
+This is challenging because the SDG uses varying terminology:
+- The main title of the SDG covers both "gender equality" generally, and "women and girls"
+- Some targets refer to "women" in all parts (e.g. 5.2)
+- Some do not refer to "women" in the target, only in an indicator (e.g. 5.6; which also mentions "men")
+- Some refer to "women" in the target but "sex" (e.g. 5.1) or "gender" (e.g. 5.c) in the indicator
+- Some targets do not refer to gender/sex/women at all (e.g. 5.4)

+This leads to a difficulty.
+While a lot of SDG5 has a focus on "women and girls", it is not limited to these, and sometimes widens into "gender" and "sex" equality.
+These terms have different meanings <a href="#f7ca">(WHO, 2025)</a> and therefore influences interpretations.
+In addition, the coverage of "women and girls" is not clear.
+As <a href="#f8ca">Matthyse (2020)</a> states:
+>"At first glance one would assume that the separation of ‘gender equality’ from ‘women and girls’ denotes that ‘gender equality’ is encompassing of, but not limited to, ‘women and girls’.
+However, when interpreting the targets and indicators these confirm that gender equality is typically measured in cisnormative terms.
+SDG 5 clearly states that its aim is to end all forms of discrimination against all women and girls.
+The goal is also not clear on whether trans women and girls, legally affirmed or not, are included in the remit of SDG 5.
+However, what is clear is that marginalised gender minorities, which also include gender-diverse, gender non-conforming and gender-fluid persons, to name a few, are completely omitted and erased from the scope of its application."

+Given this complex background, we have chosen to interpret "relevant" research as follows:
+In targets which do not use gender/sex/women terms (5.4 and 5.6), we do not limit to gender/sex, as a rule.
+In the other targets which specify gender/sex/women terms, we include terms for women, sex, gender, gender non-conforming and transgender.
+While one could argue for a narrower approach, we think that including gender minorities along with women is aligned with the very first theme of the SDG: "Achieve gender equality" - especially as some of the SDG5 target issues are relevant for some gender minorities <a href="#f9ca">(UN Human Rights Office of the High Commissioner, 2025)</a>.
+From a practical perspective, this approach also avoids having a widely different scope between targets, and helps us to build searches with good recall, as some research will use general terms for gender but be relevant for women.

 ## 3. Targets